Second presidency of Lula da Silva: Under Biden

 In January 2023, US president Joe Biden invited Lula to meet him in Washington, D.C., in February 2023 following a phone conversation between them on the 2023 Brazilian Congress attack.
 White House press secretary Karine Jean-Pierre confirmed the meeting adding that it would address "U.S. support of Brazil's democracy and how the two countries can continue to work together to promote inclusion and democratic values in the region and around the world".
 Climate change, migration, economic development and security matters were also discussed.

 In February 2023, Lula and a delegation including his Foreign Affairs special advisor Celso Amorim, Foreign minister Mauro Vieira, Finance minister Fernando Haddad, Racial Equality minister Anielle Franco, Environment e Climate Justice minister Marina Silva travelled to the US.
 During the trip Lula met with US Senator Bernie Sanders, Democratic House Representatives Alexandria Ocasio-Cortez, Pramila Jayapal, Sheila Jackson Lee, Brad Sherman and Ro Khanna before he met with US president Joe Biden at the White House.
 On 10 February, at a meeting with American president Joe Biden, Lula proposed the creation of a group of negotiators made up of countries "not involved in the war" (either directly or indirectly, i.e. by sending weapons to one of the sides) between Russia and Ukraine to negotiate an end to the conflict and invited the US to join Brazil in a new global climate governance On 28 February, Brazilian Environment minister Marina Silva met with John Kerry, the White House envoy for climate change during his visit to Brazil, and announced the resumption of a US-Brazil environment group created in 2015 to debate energy transition, low carbon economy, climate change mitigation, indigenous peoples protection and bioconomy among others between the two countries.
 Nevertheless, no contribution to the Amazon Fund was announced by Kerry during the visit.

 In September 2023, Lula and Biden met on the sidelines of the 78th United National General Assembly (UNGA), in New York, to launch an initiative to promote worker's rights.

-In June 2024, it was reported that Brazil and the US were preparing to launch a joint green transition parternship involving lithium, niobium and other strategic minerals to expand and develop both countries' supply chains.
+In June 2024, it was reported that Brazil and the US were preparing to launch a joint green transition partnership involving lithium, niobium and other strategic minerals to expand and develop both countries' supply chains.